How Do I Find Which Career is Right For Me?

 Whether you're choosing your first career or your 50th, it's so important to find your passion.
 That being said, it's also important to find a career that provides for you and your family.
 Loving what you do while not being able to pay the bills is unneccessary and stressful.
 Ensure your career will one day put you in a position to provide you the lifestyle you want, while having money left over to care for those less fortunate than you.

 My job as a career coach and financial professional is to set people up for success as soon as possible.
-If you’d like to meet with me to do a group career coaching session or one-on-one to discover your personality type and career matches, please contact me.
+If you’d like to meet with me to do a group career coaching session or one-on-one to discover your personality type and career matches, reach out to me!

-The opinions expressed in this blog are my own and do not reflect WFG or any other organization.
+The opinions expressed in this blog are my own and do not reflect any other organization.
 I also claim any errors made as my own.
-To offer corrections or feedback, please contact me.
+To offer corrections or feedback, please contact me at support@101money.ca.
 Sincerely, Tina Michelle Moller